Swiss thrash Italy, Denmark beat France at ice hockey worlds

 Goaltender Reto Berra stopped 19 shots for the shutout.

-In Group A in Kosice, Frederik Storm scored the winner for Denmark to prevail over France 5-4 in a penalty shootout.
+In Group A, Frederik Storm scored the winner for Denmark to prevail over France 5-4 in a penalty shootout.

-Later, Britain returns to the top division after 25 years to open against Germany, while host Slovakia faces Finland also in Group A. In Group B, Latvia takes on Austria, and the Czech Republic plays Norway.
+Later, host Slovakia faces Finland in Group A while the Czech Republic plays Norway in Group B.